stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 02 - Principles and Feedback Cycles.md

 > Norman, D. (2013).
 Chapter 2: The Psychology of Everyday Actions.
 In The Design of Everyday Things: Revised and Expanded Edition. (pp. 37-73).
 Arizona: Basic Books.

-This chapter highlights the following:
+Topic: psychology of everyday actions.

 1. How do people select and then evaluate their actions?
-2. Role of understanding and emotions: please when things work smoothly and frustration when things do not work
+2. Role of understanding and emotions: pleasure when things work smoothly and frustration when things do not work
 3. How do the lessons in the chapter translate into principles of design?

 We bridge the Gulf of Execution through the use of signifiers, constraints, mappings, and a conceptual model.
-We bridge the Gulf of Evaluation through the use of feedback and a conceptual model
+We bridge the Gulf of Evaluation through the use of feedback and a conceptual model.

 Seven stages of action: